-The pipe operator is present in many other languages such as F# [35] and Julia [14].
-The main difference between the Julia and F# pipe operator compared to this proposal, is the result of the left side expression has to be piped into a function with a single argument, the proposal suggests a topic reference to be used in stead of requiring a function.
+The pipe operator is present in many other languages such as F# [37], Julia [16], Elixir [15] and Unix Shell [12].
+The main difference between the these languages's pipe operator and the pipe operator suggested in this proposal is the result of the left side expression has to be piped into a function with a single argument, this proposal suggests a topic reference to be used instead, clearly marking where the left side result should be piped to.
+Proposals suggesting pipe expressions similar to how it is done in F# have been rejected by TC39 multiple times, but were rejected both times due to syntactical concerns and technical challenges [22]

-3.2.4 "Do Expression"
+3.2.3 "Do Expression" Proposal

-The "Do Expression" [20] proposal, is a proposal meant to bring a style of expression oriented programming [30] to ECMAScript.
+The "Do expression" [23] proposal is a proposal meant to bring a style of expression oriented programming [32] to ECMAScript.
 Expression oriented programming is a concept taken from functional programming which allows for combining expressions in a very free manner, resulting in a highly malleable programming experience.

-The motivation of the "Do Expression" proposal is to allow for local scoping of a code block that is treated as an expression.
-Thus, complex code requiring multiple statements will be confined inside its own scope [29, 8.2] and the resulting value is returned from the block implicitly as an expression, similarly to how a unnamed functions or arrow functions are currently used.
-To achieve this behavior in the current stable version of ECMAScript, one needs to use immediately invoked unnamed functions [29, 15.2] and invoke them immediately, or use an arrow function [29, 15.3].
+The motivation of the "Do expression" proposal is to allow for local scoping of a code block that is treated as an expression.
+Thus, complex code requiring multiple statements will be confined inside its own scope [31, Sect.
+8.2] and the resulting value is returned from the block implicitly as an expression, similarly to how unnamed functions or arrow functions are currently used.
+To achieve this behavior in the current version of ECMAScript, one needs to use immediately invoked; unnamed functions [31, Sect.
+15.2] or arrow function [31, Sect.
+15.3].